wavelet-noise/RuntimeMeshComponent/README.md

 # UE4 Runtime Mesh Component

+## This branch is deprecated!

+**For UE4.17 and above, async collision is natively supported via the normal version and this is no longer necessary.
+The custom engine version needed to run this branch is also no longer necessary.**

+***
+***

+### For historical purposes.

 **Branch with Slicer Support can be found here https://github.com/Koderz/UnrealEngine/tree/RMC_With_Slicer** **Examples project can be found here https://github.com/Koderz/UE4RuntimeMeshComponentExamples**